Franjul (family): Prominent family members

 Claudia Franjul: Actress and model.
 Miss Dominican Republic 1994.

 Rafael Franjul Troncoso, former member of Dominican Congress as Senator for the province of Peravia for the Dominican Reformist Christian Party (PRSC).
 Former mayor of the city of Bani (1990-1994).

 Milciades Franjul, member of Dominican Senate representing the Province of Peravia for the Modern Revolutionary Party.
 In 2020 elections, won over incumbent 68% vs. 32%.

 Manuel Díaz-Franjul, Chief negotiator of Free Trade Agreement between Dominican Republic and United States, known as DR-CAFTA.
 Special adviser for the Dominican embassy in Washington, D. C. and General Secretary of Dominican Commission for Price Controls.
 Currently Chief Trade Negotiator at Dominican Ministry of Foreign Affairs.

 Marcos Peña Franjul, renowned ecologist and expert on natural resources.
 Former professor at UNPHU.
 Author of "Los Franjul: Una Familia del Banilejismo", a genealogical book on the Franjul family, its history and its origins.

+Yira Mascaro Franjul, World Bank executive with expertise in bank resolutions and financial development of emerging nations.